How to integrate Bugsnag MCP with Google ADK

 Tools

-Bulk Update ErrorsTool to bulk update multiple errors in a project.
+Bulk Update ErrorsBulk update multiple errors in a Bugsnag project.

-Configure IntegrationTool to configure a new integration for a bugsnag project.
+Configure IntegrationTool to configure a new integration for a Bugsnag project.

 Delete a configured integrationTool to delete a configured integration.

-Delete ProjectTool to delete a project.
+Delete ProjectPermanently deletes a Bugsnag project.

 List Collaborator Access Details for ProjectsTool to list summary details of the projects a collaborator has access to.